High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Introduction

-In this paper, we report new observations of the resolved CO~(2--1) line {($\nu_{\rm rest}=230.538$ GHz)} emission alongside the resolved 870 $\mu{\rm m}$ continuum emission from 17 galaxies in XMMXCS J2215.9-1739 (hereafter XCS J2215), a well-studied cluster at $z=1.46$.
-The aim of this paper is to measure the robust sizes of CO~(2--1) line and 870 $\mu{\rm m}$ continuum emissions and obtain insight of star formation properties and structure evolution of cluster galaxies.
+In this paper, we report new observations of the resolved CO~$J$~=~2--1 line ($\nu_{\rm rest}=230.538$ GHz) emission, alongside the resolved 870 $\mu{\rm m}$ continuum emission, from 17 galaxies in XMMXCS J2215.9-1739 (hereafter, XCS J2215), a well-studied cluster at $z=1.46$.
+The aim of this paper is to measure the robust sizes of the CO~$J$~=~2--1 line and 870 $\mu{\rm m}$ continuum emissions and to obtain insights into the star formation properties and structural evolution of cluster galaxies.
 We first give a description of XCS J2215 and the ALMA observations in Section \ref{sec:Observations}.
-Methods and our main results are given in Section \ref{sec:Results}.
-In Section \ref{sec:Discussion}, we first investigate the resolved Kennicutt-Schmidt relation of the cluster galaxies and compare {with the relation of} field galaxies.
-Then, we discuss the structure evolution of cluster galaxies on the basis of the spatial extent of stellar, dust, and molecular gas components.
-Furthermore, we {discuss} the effects of galaxy mergers on star formation properties and {internal} structure{s} of galaxies.
+Our methods and main results are given in Section \ref{sec:Results}.
+In Section \ref{sec:Discussion}, we first investigate the resolved KS relation of the cluster galaxies and compare with the relation of the field galaxies.
+Then, we discuss the structural evolution of cluster galaxies on the basis of the spatial extent of the stellar, dust, and molecular gas components.
+Furthermore, we discuss the effects of galaxy mergers on the star formation properties and internal structures of galaxies.
 Finally, we summarize our conclusions in Section \ref{sec:Conclusions}.

-Throughout this paper, we assume a flat $\Lambda$CDM cosmology and adopt the cosmological parameters of $H_{0}=70 \ {\rm km \ s^{-1} \ Mpc^{-1}}$, $\Omega_{M}=0.3$, $\Omega_{\Lambda}=0.7$.
+Throughout this paper, we assume a flat $\Lambda$ cold dark matter cosmology and adopt the cosmological parameters of $H_{0}=70 \ {\rm km \ s^{-1} \ Mpc^{-1}}$, $\Omega_{M}=0.3$, and $\Omega_{\Lambda}=0.7$.
 A redshift of $z=1.46$ corresponds to a cosmic age of 4.30 Gyr and gives a projected physical scale of 8.451 kpc/$''$.
-We use Chabrier initial mass function (Chabrier IMF; \citealp{2003PASP..115..763C}) for the calculations of stellar masses and SFRs.
+We use the Chabrier initial mass function \citep{2003PASP..115..763C} for the calculations of the stellar masses and SFRs.